privacybydesign/pbdf-website/pages/en/issuance-idin.md

 a new login to one's bank.

-The connection of the Privacy by Design foundation to iDIN is an experimental phase, until december 31, 2017, in which the foundation can use iDIN free of charges.
-This will probably change after december 31.
+The connection of the Privacy by Design foundation to iDIN is an experimental phase in which the foundation can use iDIN free of charges.
+This will change at some stage.

 [Back](/issuance) to attribute issuance.